What to do if you discover you have bought a forgery

 In December it was reported that the Michigan Court of Appeal has allowed a claimant to continue her lawsuit against a gallery relating to fake Salvador Dali prints, by ruling that the gallery’s alleged fraud had delayed the start of the limitation period (which would otherwise have now passed, barring her claim).

 In 1999, Ms. Mattie King and her late husband set sail on a cruise, during which they attended an auction run by Park West Gallery.
 According to their website, Park West Gallery maintains onboard art galleries and produces thousands of live art auctions every year on more than 100 luxury cruise ships around the world.

-During the auction, Mr and Mrs King purchased a complete set of prints of Salvador Dali’s Divine Comedy for $165,000.
-The couple allege that prior to the sale, the auctioneer advised her that the works were signed by Dali, and were a good investment that would increase in time.
+During the auction, Mr. and Mrs. King purchased a complete set of prints of Salvador Dali’s Divine Comedy for $165,000.
+The couple alleges that prior to the sale, the auctioneer advised her that the works were signed by Dali, and were a good investment that would increase in time.
 These claims were supported by certificates of authenticity and appraisals.

 So what should you do if you discover you have bought a forgery?